-“Through faculty and staff engagement and empowerment, focused on articulating and smoothing curriculum transitions, the Bridge Method supports academic curriculum alignment as a catalyst to both prevent and solve challenging educational problems with the goal of increasing student academic success and institutional success.”
+“Through teacher and staff engagement and empowerment, focused on articulating and smoothing curriculum transitions, the Bridge Method supports academic curriculum alignment as a catalyst to both prevent and solve challenging educational problems with the goal of increasing student academic success and institutional success.”

 The Bridge Method – Creating successful educational transitions.

 The problems to solve, focus on results that matter

 The Bridge Method is aimed at advancing strategies that help to both prevent and solve problems that schools are facing today.
 The Bridge Method is not just about curriculum alignment, but rather is about supporting schools and educators as they establish learning-oriented practices that will lead to improvements in student learning and better outcomes on measures that are important to students, community colleges, and society as a whole.
 Our work is big picture and systemic because an integrated approach can connect and streamline your multiple efforts.